Electronic structure of TiSe$_2$ from a quasi-self-consistent G$_0$W$_0$ approach: Numerical results

 \subsection{RPA optimized hybrid functional}

-The approach applied above shows that $G_0W_0$ predicts a value for the $p-d$ band-overlap which is in good agreement with most experiment.
-It also gives us a prediction of $\a$ based on the derivative of the RPA functional.
-This hybrid functional can now be used to study the CDW instability too expensive for an approach like $GW$ or RPA.
+The approach applied above shows that $G_0W_0$ predicts a value for the $pd$ band-overlap which is in good agreement with many experiment.
+It also gives us a prediction for $\a$ based on the derivative of the RPA functional.
+This hybrid functional can now be used to study the CDW instability, too expensive for an approach like $GW$ or RPA.
+For an in-depth analysis of the CDW instability with hybrid functionals we refer the reader to Ref. \onlinecite{hellgrenbaima17}.
+Here we will restrict ourselves to a comparison between the hybrid functionals obtained via the different optimization procedures described in Sec.
+II.

 To the right in Fig.~(\ref{gwh20}) we have used the RPA optimized $\a$ to calculate the energy gain in the supercell after distorting the atoms according to the CDW pattern.
-The set of parameters $\a=0.2,\mu=0.1\,{\rm \AA}^{-1}$ lies close to the path used in Ref. \onlinecite{hellgrenbaima17} and is not so different from the set that agreed best with experiment.
-We therefore find very good results for both the energy gain and the $\d$Ti-distortion.
+We have included both HSE06 and the 'best' hybrid functional ($\a=0.17,\mu=0.0\,{\rm \AA}^{-1}$) from Ref. \onlinecite{hellgrenbaima17} for comparisons.
+The set of parameters $\a=0.2,\mu=0.1\,{\rm \AA}^{-1}$ lies very close to the $(\a,\mu)$ path used in Ref. \onlinecite{hellgrenbaima17} and is not so different from the set that agreed best with experiment.
 Note, however, that in contrast to Ref. \onlinecite{hellgrenbaima17}, where the $\a$-parameter was fitted to the band gap and the phonon-frequencies, here it results from a self-consistent calculation.

-If we look at the results for the H-$G_0W_0$ optimized hybrid functional with 32\% of exchange the energy gain is quite small and the $\d$Ti distortion worsen as compared to PBE.
-In this case, we expect the phonon frequencies to largely deviate from experiment.
+If we look at the results for the H-$G_0W_0$ optimized hybrid functional with 32\% of exchange and a gap of 0.4 eV, we see that the energy gain strongly reduces.
+Both the energy gain and the $\d$Ti distortion worsen as compared to PBE.
+Given that the PBE underestimates the phonon mode associated with the CDW amplitude we do not expect this hybrid functional to accurately capture the CDW phase.